-The first thing you need to realize is that there is no structure that can protect your home 100%.
-It simply does not exist, because a local judge with jurisdiction over your real estate can always chose to ignore your asset protection structures and just sign a judicial deed, handing the real estate over to your creditors.
-With real estate, the goal is to make it difficult and expensive to reach, changing the creditor's economic analysis of your case.
-This will cause plaintiffs and creditors to either walk away or to negotiate on better terms.
+You need to realize and accept that there is no structure that can protect your home 100%.
+It simply does not exist and if someone promises you bulletproof protection for real estate – run!
+When we are charged to protect a client’s home, our goal is to make it difficult and expensive to reach, changing the economics of the case.
+This will often cause plaintiffs and creditors to either walk away or to negotiate on better terms.

-Protecting a personal residence is commonly accomplished by transferring title of the real estate out of your name (see Personal Residence Trusts and Limited Liability Companies) or by eliminating the equity in the real estate (see Equity Strips).
-We find these structures to be effective in 70-90% of cases, depending on your particular circumstances.
+Protecting a personal residence is commonly accomplished by transferring title of the property out of your name (see Personal Residence Trusts and LLCs) or by eliminating the equity in the real estate (see Equity Strips).
+We find these structures to be effective in 70-90% of cases, depending on your circumstances.

-If you do want to shield the equity in your real estate 100%, you would need to sell it and focus on protecting the sale proceeds.
-Cash is possible to make unreachable (see Outright Sale).
+If you do want to shield the equity in your real estate 100%, you would need to sell the real estate (thereby converting your assets from real property to cash) and protect the cash.
+Cash we can often make unreachable with an offshore structure (see Foreign Trusts).
 You can also consider moving to a state that has an unlimited or a large homestead exemption (Florida, Texas, Kansas and Nevada).

 An interest in a business is personal property, and similar strategies are utilized to protect business interests as other personal assets like cash and investments.
-Our inventory of strategies to protect your business include incorporation, limited liability companies, estate planning, and various types of trusts (including domestic self-settled trusts, foreign trusts and private retirement trusts).
-With our broad experience, we custom-design the strategy that fits your business and circumstance best.
+Our inventory of strategies to protect your business include incorporation, limited liability company, limited partnership, UCC-1 liens in favor of friendly lenders, parallel conversions, sale of assets to friendly third parties, various estate planning structures and trusts (including domestic self-settled trusts, foreign trusts and private retirement trusts).
+With our broad experience, we custom-design the asset protection strategy that fits your business and circumstance best.